About The Club

 Founded in 1960, the Club was set up to promote the study and recording of wildlife in the Charnwood Forest and surrounding areas and encourage a wider interest in natural history including the conservation of wildlife, habitats and geological features.

-We now have members whose individual interests range from Fungi, Spiders, Moths, Beetles, Dragonflies, Lichens and Mosses to Flowering Plants, Mammals and Birds.
+We now have Members whose individual interests range from Fungi, Spiders, Moths, Beetles, Dragonflies, Lichens and Mosses to Flowering Plants, Mammals and Birds.

 The Main Aims of the Club are: